 Why do you need to be prepared?

-If this holiday shopping season is indicative of things to come, then consumers are ready to interact with brands in an omnichannel fashion.
-Three quarters (74 percent) of consumers were expected to use their smartphones, cell phones, or tablets while shopping between Thanksgiving and Cyber Monday 2014, the highest total recorded by CEA® during their annual survey.
+Consumers are ready to interact with brands in an omnichannel fashion.
 Consumer expectations are rising and the shopping experience is becoming increasingly dynamic, complex, and customized.
 If you can’t deliver the experience that omnicomsumers require when, where, and how they want it, you may miss out.

-Learn more about omnicommerce and what it can do for your business.
+Learn more about omnicommerce payment processing and what it can do for your business.